makrai/notes/buechel18-emo-multiling-multitask-naacl.md

 # 5 Conclusion 9

-* future work
-  * other format of emotion representation than VAD
+* future work: other format of emotion representation than VAD